domsson/carage/README.md

 - More than one light source?
 - Switching parts of the car?
 - More assets (nicer Garage)
+- Send pre-multiplied ModelView matrix to shader (instead of both separately)
 - Driving car, bitches!